croner-i-web/progression-framework/frameworks/engineering/quality.md

       - level: 3
         criteria:
           - "Delivers large well-defined tasks and solves small scope not-well-defined problems"
-          - "Contributes to writing proposals (Co-authors with more experienced Engineer)"
+          - "Contributes to writing test proposals (Co-authors with more experienced Engineer)"
           - "Identifies areas of testing within the business that can be improved and suggests improvements"
           - "Breaks down large problems into smaller iterative steps"
+      - level: 4
+        criteria:
+          - "Able to diagnose or reproduce issues with limited information"
+          - "Supports implementation of a feature and any issues that may arise from it"
+          - "Makes pragmatic choices on their testing approach"
+          - "Able to multi task and support other teams without impacting quality"
+          - "Can consider different approaches to testing a feature"
+          - "Understands our company goals and makes decisions to help support the bigger picture"

   - name: "leadership"
     title: "👩‍💼 Leadership"
     content: